vcruvinelr/goat-website/_docs/quick_start_vm.md

 `vagrant ssh` (run on your <span style="color:#07d">host</span>)

-Install all the software and start services:
+Install all the software and start services (Note: Docker is installed on your VM):

 `sudo docker-compose up -d` (run on your <span style="color:#FE9A2E">VM</span>)(This will start all service you need for docker)